The Lost Boys: Plot

-The Emerson family—teenager Michael, his younger brother Sam, and their recently divorced mother Lucy—move to the seaside town of Santa Carla, California, to live with Lucy's eccentric father ("Grandpa").
+Teenager Michael Emerson, his younger brother Sam, and their recently divorced mother Lucy move to the seaside town of Santa Carla, California.
+They live with Lucy's eccentric father, to whom they refer solely as Grandpa.
 Lucy takes a job at a video store owned by Max, who takes a romantic interest in her.
-At the local comic-book store, Sam meets the Frog brothers, Edgar and Alan, self-proclaimed vampire hunters, who claim the undead have infested the town.
+At the local comic book store, Sam meets brothers Edgar and Alan Frog, self-proclaimed vampire hunters who believe vampires have infested the town.

-Meanwhile, Michael becomes drawn to Star, a beautiful girl he meets on the boardwalk.
-He notices Star spending time with David, the charismatic leader of a local gang that includes Paul, Dwayne, and Marko.
+Michael becomes drawn to Star, a beautiful girl he meets on the boardwalk.
+He notices her spending time with David, the charismatic leader of a local gang that includes Paul, Dwayne, and Marko.
 Sensing Michael's interest in Star, David challenges him to keep up with them on their motorcycles, leading him to their hideout in a former luxury hotel buried during the 1906 San Francisco earthquake.
 There, David manipulates Michael's perception, making his food appear as maggots or worms, before offering him a bottle of red liquid.
-Although Star warns him that it contains blood, Michael drinks.
+Although Star warns him that it contains blood, Michael drinks it.
 David's gang then leads him to a railway bridge, where they hang suspended over a vast drop, each member eventually letting go and disappearing into the fog.
 Michael, unable to hold on, falls, but he inexplicably lands safely in his bed.

 Michael begins to change; he becomes sensitive to light, finds normal food revolting, and notices his reflection fading.
 He develops a craving for blood and nearly attacks Sam, but Sam's dog, Nanook, intervenes and stops him.
 Though terrified, Sam agrees to help Michael and deduces that he is turning into a vampire.
 His transformation will only be complete, though, if he feeds on human blood, and it may be reversible if they kill the head vampire.
 Sam, Edgar, and Alan suspect Max is the head vampire, but after Max is invited to dinner at Lucy's house, they notice he has a reflection and has no reaction to garlic or holy water.